CityOfPhiladelphia/ais/docs/APIUSAGE.md

 **Query Flags**

+The API can be sent additional query instructions via querystring parameters, or flags.
+The following flags are currently operational:

-Any result set can be further filtered to contain only addresses that have OPA account numbers by using the `opa_only` querystring parameter.
+    * 'opa_only': Filters results to contain only addresses that have OPA account numbers.

-You can request that units contained within a given property be returned along with the top-level property by specifying the `include_units` querystring parameter.
-This parameter is only relevant for *address* queries.
+    * 'include_units': Requests that units contained within a given property be returned along with the top-level property.

-You can request that the geometry of the address object by returned as coordinates of a particular projection, by specifying the `srid=####` querystring parameter, where #### is the numeric projection SRID/EPSG. (i.e. http://spatialreference.org/ref/)
+    * 'srid'=####: Specifies that the geometry of the address object be returned as coordinates of a particular projection, where ####  is the numeric projection SRID/EPSG. (i.e. http://spatialreference.org/ref/)

+    * 'parcel_geocode_location=####': Specifies a geometry type to be returned in the response.
+        Options are 'all', 'pwd_parcel', 'dor_parcel', 'pwd_curb', 'dor_curb', 'pwd_street', 'dor_street', 'true_range', 'centerline'

+    * 'on_curb': Requests that the geometry of the response be on the curb in front of the parcel

+    * 'on_street': Requests that the geometry of the response be on the street in front of the parcel

 **Query Matching**